|

 intelligence across the years.
 Your friend, Mick McAlary."
 Lasak had been at the hospital just a

 week before Mac's death.
-It was now a matter of time for the great reporter who
+It was now a matter of time for the great reporter

-was surrounded by his family and friends.
+who was surrounded by his family and friends.
 "He went into the shower and I said

 goodbye to him and he waved goodbye to me," said Lasak who had presided

-office.
-I asked Lasak what was it that had drawn
+over some of the most sensational trials in I asked Lasak what was it that had drawn

 McAlary to the cops and the cops to him.
 Cops, as former First Deputy Police